birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 ### CAA security Property

 To minimize complexity and avoid the risk of unexpected behavior, a domain's entire cryptographic domain validation policy SHOULD be encoded into a single CAA security Property.
-If a CAA RRset contains multiple security Properties, a CA MUST block issuance if the certificate request does not comply with any of the security Tags.
+If a CAA RRset contains multiple security Properties, a CA MUST block issuance if the certificate request does not comply with all of the security Tags.
 This ensures that if a new security Property Tag is specified, its security properties cannot be subverted by a stale security Property Tag.

 ### CAA issue and issuewild Property